Foxandxss/angular-tips/source/_posts/2013-08-04-consuming-services.markdown

 console.log(b); // Object {foo: "foo", bar: "bar", baz: "baz"}
 ```

-In this case, when `b` is assigned to `obj`, we are assigning the reference of `obj` so if `obj` is changed, `b` will be changed too (And viceversa).
+In this case, when `b` is assigned to `obj`, we are assigning the reference of `obj`, so if `obj` is changed, `b` will be changed too (and viceversa).
 This is how we want to use our services.

-Notice that our service returns an object so if we can assign it to our `$scope`, then we can update the service without fear.
+Notice that our service returns an object, so if we can assign it to our `$scope`, then we can update the service without fear.
 Let's see:

 ```javascript auth.js
 app.controller('MainCtrl', function($scope, Auth) {